 The before-and-after photo is the fitness finish line everyone chases.
 The dramatic reveal.
-The moment you prove to the world, and most importantly yourself, that you can transform.
+The moment you prove to the world, and most importantly to yourself, that transformation is possible.
+But here’s what nobody tells you: the real work starts after the recognition fades.

 The Shift Nobody Talks About